Microsoft SPLA Explained: Everything You Need to Know

 Here are only some of the requirements:

-You must own the intellectual property rights to the "unified solution" (the term that Microsoft uses).
-Essentially, it must be a Software-as-a-Service developed by your team or work-for-hire contractors.
+2. You must own the intellectual property rights to the "unified solution" (Microsoft uses this term).
+Essentially, it must be Software-as-a-Service developed by your team or work-for-hire contractors.

 And the list goes on.